 Karen A. Popp

-KAREN A. POPP, is a member of the firm’s Executive Committee and global coordinator of the White Collar: Government Litigation & Investigations group, which is recognized by US News as one of the nation’s top-tier practices and by Chambers USA (2012) for its “impressive breadth, with expertise across a wide range of areas."
-Karen has an expansive practice representing companies and individuals in high-profile matters with legal, political and public relations components, such as corporate criminal defense, internal investigations, SEC Enforcement, Congressional investigations, corporate compliance, and civil and commercial litigation.
-Chambers USA has recognized her as a leader in the field.
+KAREN A. POPP, is the Global Co-Leader of the firm’s White Collar: Government Litigation & Investigations group.
+Karen has an expansive practice representing companies and individuals in high-profile matters with legal, political and public relations components, such as corporate criminal defense, internal investigations, SEC Enforcement, Congressional investigations, OIG and State Attorney General actions, corporate compliance, and litigation.
+Chambers Global and Chambers USA recognize her as a leader in the fields of White Collar and FCPA.
 Her practice is informed by a wealth of government and private sector experience, including service as a federal prosecutor in New York, a lawyer in the Office of Legal Counsel at the U.S. Department of Justice, and Associate White House Counsel to President Clinton.

 - Successfully obtained prosecutorial declinations for companies in significant criminal investigations

-- Representing several companies in connection with ongoing FCPA investigations before the Department of Justice and S.E.C..
+- Representing numerous companies and individuals in connection with FCPA investigations before the Department of Justice and S.E.C.
 These large-scale investigations span dozens of countries across the globe.

-- Representing a major national food distribution corporation in State Attorney General investigations involving alleged false claims in connection with contracts with state entities.
+- Representing companies in State Attorney General investigations involving alleged false claims and qui tams.

 - Successfully represented a senior executive of an auto parts manufacturer in a criminal cartel investigation into allegations of price-fixing, bid-rigging and market allocation.